Timeline of events associated with Anonymous

-Anonymous is a decentralized virtual community.
+Anonymous is a decentralised virtual community.
 They are commonly referred to as an internet-based collective of hacktivists whose goals, like its organization, are decentralized.
-Anonymous seeks mass awareness and revolution against what the organization perceives as corrupt entities, while attempting to maintain anonymity.
+Anonymous seeks mass awareness and revolution against what the group perceives as corrupt entities, while attempting to maintain anonymity.
 Anonymous has had a hacktivist impact.
-This is a timeline of activities reported to be carried out by the group.
+This is a timeline of activities reported to have been carried out by the group.